 - Use a spatula to fill in any places that aren't covered in the candy coating.

-- Carefully lift the apple using an offset spatula and place on a baking sheet lined with parchment paper.
+- Carefully lift the apple using an offset spatula and place it on a baking sheet lined with parchment paper.

 - Immediately add the stem and leaf to the indentation in the apple.